🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 print(f"Hall coefficient R_H = {R_H:.3e} m³/C")

-# 見かけのCarrier density
+# Apparent carrier density

 n_apparent = 1 / (abs(R_H) * e)

-print(f"見かけのCarrier density: {n_apparent:.2e} m⁻³ = {n_apparent / 1e6:.2e} cm⁻³")
+print(f"Apparent carrier density: {n_apparent:.2e} m⁻³ = {n_apparent / 1e6:.2e} cm⁻³")

-Solution:σ ≈ 8.41 × 10$^2$ S/m, R$_H$ ≈ -1.37 × 10$^{-3}$ m$^3$/C, apparent n ≈ 4.56 × 10$^{21}$ m$^{-3}$(different from true value)
+Answer: σ ≈ 8.41 × 10$^2$ S/m, R$_H$ ≈ -1.37 × 10$^{-3}$ m$^3$/C, apparent n ≈ 4.56 × 10$^{21}$ m$^{-3}$ (differs from the true value)

-Exercise 2-6: Temperature Dependence Fitting (Medium)
+Exercise 2-6: Fitting Temperature Dependence (Medium)

 import numpy as np